supernnova/SuperNNova/docs/installation/five_minute_guide.rst

 Welcome to SuperNNova!

 This is a quick start guide so you can start testing our framework.
+If you want to install SuperNNova as a module, please take a look at :ref:`Start_module`

 Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~